How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 Improve energy efficiency

-Many soundproofing materials also provide thermal insulation.
+Many sound-insulating materials also act as thermal insulation.

 Airborne noise